 Shopping.
 You can also spend your points toward Ticketmaster purchases (0.6 cents per point), Rite Aid purchases, Bestbuy.com, Staples.com and a few other sites (0.7 cents per point).
 Plus, you can use them at a rate of 1 cent each toward NYC Taxi rides.

 In addition, American Express Platinum card points do not expire as long as your account isn’t closed due to inactivity and you keep your account in good standing.
 Points are forfeited when losing an account, so make sure to redeem them before that.

-Once you’ve met the spending requirement ($6,000 in the first 6 months) for the American Express Platinum card’s bonus, the points will post to your account within 8-12 weeks.
+No, the American Express Platinum card does not offer a 100K point bonus anymore.
+The current offer is 80,000 points for spending $6,000 in the first 6 months.
+Once you’ve met the spending requirement for the American Express Platinum card’s bonus, the points will post to your account within 8-12 weeks.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.